Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 Subsequent calls get the same message with the same aws request id.
 It would be interesting to experiment with the other API calls to see if I could use the aws request in the response header to register a SUCCESS response.:
 `/runtime/invocation/<AwsRequestId>/response`

 I assume this may break things in a way that would be hard to debug without knowledge of what my specific code is doing.
-I don’t want to cause any problems for someone else, at least not without permission and a better understanding of the impacts.
+I don't want to cause any problems for someone else, at least not without permission and a better understanding of the impacts.
 So I'm going to leave it at that.

 ---

 ## Summary
 In summary, things seem to be locked down pretty well.
 I suspect there are ways of being disruptive to the system, but gaining access to the system requires a registered account, so tracking down the offender would be fairly trivial.
-As far as gaining access to other users' submissions is concerned, it requires a bunch of non-trivial knowledge, the submissions will for the most part be a “work in progress”, so at that point it’s probably easier to just write the code yourself instead of trying to fix someone else's code.
+As far as gaining access to other users' submissions is concerned, it requires a bunch of non-trivial knowledge, the submissions will for the most part be a "work in progress", so at that point it's probably easier to just write the code yourself instead of trying to fix someone else's code.

-The result validation code is somewhere that’s inaccessible to us.
+The result validation code is somewhere that's inaccessible to us.
 The lambda handler returns the stdout and stderr, and some other entity parses that output to verify answers.
-So there’s no “cheating” there.
+So there's no "cheating" there.
 It may be interesting to bypass the handler return and use the API to send a custom return, and try to poke at the other backend services.
-I suspect this probably wouldn’t gain us much either though.
+I suspect this probably wouldn't gain us much either though.

 All in all, the architecture functions well, albeit a bit slow for submissions/validations.
 The environment seems secure and well locked down.

 I think the graphql api is also interesting and I totally glossed over it.
-Building a custom client to interface with the system may prove interesting, but beyond the amount of time I’d want to spend on this at the moment.
+Building a custom client to interface with the system may prove interesting, but beyond the amount of time I'd want to spend on this at the moment.

 The only suggestion I would make is to have the submission run as a different user.
-That would further lock down the process and make sure it’s not able to access the memory of the parent process.
-I’m not sure how much of that is configurable within the lambda process though, the benefits may outweigh the effort.
+That would further lock down the process and make sure it's not able to access the memory of the parent process.
+I'm not sure how much of that is configurable within the lambda process though, the benefits may outweigh the effort.